open-cluster-management-io/policy-collection/policygenerator/README.md

   - [`policy3_kyverno/`](kustomize/policy3_kyverno) - Kyverno policy manifests to wrap in a policy (assumes Kyverno is installed)
 - `policy-sets/` - A directory of generator manifests that are each using the `PolicySet` mechanism for organizing related policies.
-Requires Advanced Cluster Management 2.5 and newer for the `PolicySet` support.
+Requires Open Cluster Management 0.8.0 and newer for the `PolicySet` support.
   - [`stable/`](policy-sets/stable) - tested and supported PolicySets
   - [`community/`](policy-sets/community) - PolicySets that have been contributed by the community